-How does it Work?
+How Does It Work?

-- Along with the idea and projections, the entrepreneur has to quote the minimum amount the investor can invest.
+The entrepreneur has to put the concept and projections of the business through the investment crowdfunding website so potential investors can decide whether to invest.
+Along with the idea and forecasts, the entrepreneur has to quote the minimum amount the investor can invest.
 The minimum amount can be as low as $10.

 - Donation-Based Crowdfunding: Through this, funds for social projects are raised.
 It might be through awareness on social media platforms etc.